 What are the strategies that will succeed?
 Which tools and technologies will prove to be essential ingredients for successful – and rapid – deployments?
 What are the key factors in what has become a confusing market for consumers that will drive take-up rates?
 How will the wholesale market evolve?
 How will one-touch switching, copper switch-off, and the move to all-IP impact the industry?
 Are there actions that we can take collectively to tackle the need for skilled labour?
 What will emerge to become the key issues ahead as the Altnets scale up?

-The programme for the second day of the Conference is in almost complete, and will feature keynotes from leading voices in our industry, lively panel discussions, and breakout workshops focussing on a range of key topics.
+The programme for the second day of the Conference is almost complete, and features keynotes from leading voices in our industry, lively panel discussions, and breakout workshops focussing on a range of key topics.
 Keynote speakers already confirmed include Lindsey Fussell, Group Director for Networks and Communications at Ofcom, and Imran Shafi, the recently appointed Director of Digital Infrastructure at DCMS.

 We are particularly keen this year to welcome the many new companies building and running fibre and fixed wireless networks, to celebrate their energy and their successes in raising funding for their build plans.

-You can be certain of a highly informative and valuable two days that will bring you right up to speed, give you the insights you need to take your organisation forward, and the opportunity to build the business relatioships you need.
+You can be certain of a highly informative and valuable two days that will bring you right up to speed, give you the insights you need to take your organisation forward, and the opportunity to build the business relationships you want.

 INCA Awards Dinner

-On the evening of the 3rd we'll be hosting our Awards Dinner.
+On the evening of the 3rd we'll be hosting our 'INCA Golds' Awards Dinner.
 This is the glittering culmination of our Awards Programme for 2021, where we've invited members to nominate the people and organisations who have gone the extra mile.
-More details about our Awards Programme are here.
-Have you submitted your nomination yet?
-By the time of the Awards Dinner our eminent judges will have taken their decisions, and the excited nominees will be waiting to find out if they are going to be taking home one of the highly prized and extremely rare 'INCA Golds'.
+By the time of the Awards Dinner our eminent judges will have taken their decisions, and the excited shortlisted candidates will be waiting to find out if they are going to be taking home one of the highly prized and extremely rare 'INCA Golds'.
 Not to be missed.

 There are two options for the Awards Dinner menu: